Kevga/BeatSaberCinema/README.md

 # BeatSaberCinema

-A Beat Saber plugin that allows you to sync up videos to play alongside your maps, heavily inspired by MusicVideoPlayer.
+A Beat Saber plugin that allows you to sync up videos to play in the background of your maps, heavily inspired by MusicVideoPlayer.
 Made by Dakari#0638

 ## How to use

 ### 1. Installation
-To install Cinema, download the latest release and simply unzip all of it's contents into the Beat Saber folder.
+To install Cinema, download the latest release [from here](https://github.com/Kevga/BeatSaberCinema/releases/latest) and simply unzip all of it's contents into the Beat Saber folder.
 Make sure you don't skip the files in the Libs folder, as those are required, too.

 Additionally, the following plugins are **required** for Cinema to work: